-Koblenz is a good departure port for day excursion riverboat sightseeing cruises on the Rhine and Mosel Rivers to see the Loreley, castles and vineyards.
+Boats cruise from Koblenz for day excursion riverboat sightseeing cruises on the Rhine (Rüdesheim) and Mosel River (Cochem) in Germany to see the Loreley, castles, and vineyards.
+Cruises from Koblenz to Cologne (Köln) and Bonn are rare but train links are fast.

-Koblenz, at the confluence of the Rhine and Mosel Rivers, has excellent transportation links making it a great departure port for day-trip riverboat cruises.
+Koblenz, at the confluence of the Rhine and Mosel (Moselle) Rivers, has excellent transportation links making it a great departure port for day-trip riverboat cruises in Germany.
 Several day excursion cruise boat lines operate from Koblenz with KD (Köln-Düsseldorfer) the largest and best-known cruising company.
-Cruises are possible from Koblenz to the UNESCO-listed Middle Rhine with the Loreley Rock and endless castles or downstream to Remagen, Linz, Bonn and eventually Cologne (Köln).
+Cruises are possible from Koblenz to the UNESCO-listed Middle Rhine with the Loreley Rock and endless castles particularly popular.
+Many short panorama cruises take in the sights near Koblenz.
+Currently, downstream cruises to Remagen, Linz, Bonn, and eventually Cologne (Köln) are very rare.
 Day-excursions boat cruises are also possible from Koblenz on the Mosel (Moselle) River with Cochem and Moselkern (for Burg Eltz) the most popular destinations.

 Rhine Riverboat Day-Trip Excursion Cruises from Koblenz

-Rhine River day-trip boat cruises from Koblenz are possible in either direction but the UNESCO World Cultural Heritage-listed Middle Rhine with the Loreley Rock and many castles is generally the most popular routing.
+Rhine River day-trip boat cruises from Koblenz are possible in either direction but the UNESCO World Cultural Heritage-listed Middle Rhine with the Loreley Rock and many castles is generally the most popular route.

 The classic Rhine River day cruise is between Koblenz and Rüdesheim – this cruise takes just over six hours upstream but just less than four hours downstream.
 If time is limited, give preference to the section of the Rhine between St Goar / St Goarhausen and Lorch / Bacharach.

-Downriver from Koblenz, cruises usually terminate in Bonn but it is sometimes possible to cruise all the way to Cologne (Köln).
-The more interesting part of this section of the Rhine is between Linz and Bonn.
+Rhine cruises downriver from Koblenz are currently very limited and mostly on days when boats are being positioned for firework displays.
+Such cruises usually terminate in Bonn but it is sometimes possible to cruise all the way to Cologne (Köln).
+The more interesting part of this section of the Rhine is between Linz and Bonn, where cruises are available frequently.
+Both towns are easily reached by train from Koblenz.
+See Rhine River Day-Trip Cruises from Cologne and Bonn for more on excursions on this stretch of the Rhein.

-Panorama cruises of around an hour is also popular from Koblenz with several departures daily.
+Panorama cruises of around an hour to two hours are also popular from Koblenz with several departures daily.
 Local Rhine cruises are also a good option to see some of the castles and sights in the vicinity of Koblenz.

 Day-trip excursion riverboats depart in Koblenz from the Konrad Adenauerufer – the bank of the Rhine River just below Deutsches Eck where the Mosel flows into the Rhein.
-This is around 2 km from Koblenz-Hauptbahnhof or 1.5 km from Koblenz-Stadtmitte – bus 1 is an alternative to walking.
+This is around 2 km from Koblenz-Hauptbahnhof or 1.5 km from Koblenz-Stadtmitte.
+Generally, head straight for the Rhine and walk next to the river for the best views.

-Cruising Times on the Rhine River from Koblenz
+Boat Cruising Times on the Rhine River from Koblenz in Germany

-The Rhine is a strong and at times fast-flowing river.
-This can clearly be seen in the difference in upriver and downriver cruise times.
-On the longest sections: Koblenz to Mainz and Koblenz to Cologne, the upriver cruise times are 8:30 while the downriver cruise times are more than three hours faster.
+The Rhine is a strong and at times fast-flowing river, as is obvious from the differences in upriver and downriver cruise times.
+On the longer cruise sections: Koblenz to Mainz and Koblenz to Cologne, the upriver cruise times are 8:30 while the downriver cruise times are more than three hours faster.

-Average cruise times to / from Koblenz from a select number of Rhine River towns are:
+Average cruise times to / from Koblenz from a select number of Rhine River towns, as well as train times, are as follows but do note that most cruises from Koblenz currently go only downriver to St Goar and Rüdesheim:

 |Köln / Cologne (L)||08:30||05:15||00:53|